pikachuabc/PrologPlugin/ReadMe.md

 batch commenter, select lines and hold command/ctrl + "/"
 > Auto formatting</ul>

-this helps you add spaces around UNIFY and other operators and indent composed predicated to make your code looks pretty
+this helps you add spaces around UNIFY and other operators and indent composed predicates to make your code look pretty

 ###local installation
 if u can't find it at plugin marketplace yet, download [PrologPlugin](src/main/resources/distribution/PrologPlugin-1.0-SNAPSHOT.zip) and installed it at your IDE by disk-installation